-ADOH may make written inquiries in order to verify and or clarify the information submitted, but Applicant may only provide missing information to specifically address a request for information from the ADOH.
-ADOH will only make such inquiries in the event that such clarification is required prior to making a Determination that the Application is eligible for a Reservation.
-Applicants must respond by the deadline included in the inquiry to avoid disqualification.
 ADOH may verify representations, information, and data in an Application with public information, independent reports, and statistics available through recognized subscription services.
-ADOH will consider such supplemental documentation received from the ADOH inquiries or verifications for threshold and underwriting purposes only, and will not consider the supplemental information in scoring the Application.
 Documentation must be included at the specified Tab ("Tab" or "Tab") as noted below if Applicant is seeking points in the applicable Project scoring category.
 In its sole discretion, ADOH may consider clarifying information submitted in a particular Tab with other information submitted in the Application.
-Despite a competitive score, Applications may be denied an award of Tax Credits based on a failure to meet Threshold requirements.
+ADOH may also contact the Applicant to clarify non-scoring items that would would not affect the rank of a Project in the review of Applications.
+Despite a competitive score, Applications may be denied an award of Tax Credits based on a failure to meet Threshold requirements and to provide complete, accurate and consistent information throughout the Application.